nsfcac/repacss-user-guide/docs/running-jobs/monitoring.md

 ---

-## 📮 Email Notifications
+## Email Notifications

-Add these lines to your job script to get notified:
+To receive notifications when your job begins, ends, or fails, add the following directives to your Slurm job script:

 ```bash
 #SBATCH --mail-type=begin,end,fail